Alida, Saskatchewan: Sports and recreation

 Alida has a skating/curling rink.
 In 2014, the original ice rink flooded and was deemed too expensive to repair.
 It was torn down in 2015 and funds were raised for a new one.
 It was completed by 2017.
 The Alida Wrecks hockey team play there.

-The Alida Memorial Hall hosts weekly bingos and an annual dinner theatre.
-There is also a pool that opens during the summer.
+Alida holds annual curling bonspiels including a women's bonspiel and a farmers / oilmen's bonspiel.
+Along with this Alida hosts an annual recreational hockey tournament in which the local Alida Wrecks as well as teams from the surrounding communities compete.

+There is an annual Alida sports day which features an annual softball (slow pitch) tournament, food and drinks, and live music/entertainment.
+This event often takes place at the start of June.

 Education

 The local school closed down in 2005, and students are bused to schools in Carnduff, Oxbow, or Redvers.
+The School has since been used as a private residence.